 No one likes to hear the word Prenuptial Agreement.
-However, for second, third, fourth marriages etc. they are vital to protecting your assets and your future.
-Usually if this is your first marriage the parties are younger, have no real valuable assets and believe that if they build wealth together they should share in it if they were to get a divorce.
-However, if you have built wealth, a company or have separate property that has been given you a pre-nuptial agreement signed by your spouse prior to marriage can save you the head ache and heart ache of having to give away half of it at a divorce.
+However, for a second, third, fourth marriages, etc. they are vital to protecting your assets and your future.
+Usually, if this is your first marriage the parties are younger, have no real valuable assets and believe that if they build wealth together they should share in it if they were to get a divorce.
+However, if you have built wealth, a company, or have separate property that has been given you a pre-nuptial agreement signed by your spouse prior to marriage can save you the headache and heartache of having to give away half of it at a divorce.
 I recommend everyone on first (on up) marriage with any assets to sign a Pre-nuptial agreement prior to the marriage.

 Getting a Family Law Attorney for Your Prenuptial Agreement